bizkite-co/handterm/CONVENTIONS.md

 ---
 title: Conventions
 description: This file describes the rules that should be followed with sovling a task.
-date: 2024-12-18
+version: 1.0.0
 ---

+This is a React/TypeScript/Vite/Vitest/Palaywright website that is deployed to GitHub Pages.

+There is a server-side AWS API Gateway/Lambda backend defined in `/home/mstouffer/repos/handterm-proj/handterm-cdk` and a shared API endpoints in `src/shared/endpoints.json`.

 Check `pwd` to determine which project you're running CLI commands in.

 Create ONE work item description file per conversation in `docs/worklog/`.
-Use the date of this document above `date: <todays-date>` value, or use `date "+%Y-%m-%d"` to get the local system date to use along with a task title you creat in the file name.
+Use the MCP `date-server` to get the local system date to use along with a task title you creat in the file name.

-The `eslint-files.json` contains the list of `filePath`, `errorCount`, and `warningCount` of linted files with problems.
-Use that file to work through all the files with problems.

-The `eslint-files.json` can be refreshed by running `npm run lint:save-files`.

 Use the VS Code linter after editing each file to ensure the changes you're making are _reducing_ the number of linting problems.

-Specify the intended work with checkboxes and update the checkboxes or modify the changes _after_ any successes, such as solved linting or solved tests.
+Specify the intended work by using checkboxes and update the checkboxes or modify the changes _after_ any successes, such as solved linting or solved tests.